etsy/TryLib/README.md

-	    -c, --show-results    Show final try job results -P, --show-progress   Print subtasks progressively as they complete -C, --callback ...
+	    -c, --show-results    Show final try job results -P, --show-progress   Print subtasks progressively as they complete --extra-param ...
+Extra parameters to send to jenkins - format key=value -C, --callback ...
 Callback string to execute at the end of the try run.

 	Use ${status} and ${url} as placeholders for the try build status and url